Frequently Asked Questions

 Where are your items made?

-Many items are manufactured by us right here in Scottsdale, while others are made by other fine jewelry companies.
+Many items are manufactured by us right here in Scottsdale, while others are made by other fine jewelry companies in the US.
 Most items are made in the United States.

 Can you create custom jewelry?